Free no-obligation site survey · Nationwide coverage Contact Us

 Lincolnshire stock, from stone to render

 Lincoln’s commercial buildings range more widely than most cities of its size.
 The historic core carries limestone and older brick frontages, often within conservation constraints, while the trading streets below mix Victorian brick parades with post-war infill.
 Around the edges sit industrial estates and business parks in painted brick, blockwork and modern render, and the same spread repeats through the market towns across Lincolnshire.
 Stone, soft brick, hard brick, sand and cement render and thin-coat systems all weather differently and all want different preparation.
-Treating them as one surface with one product is how coatings get a bad name; treating each as its own case is simply doing the job properly.
+Treating them as one surface with one product is how coatings get a bad name.
+Treating each as its own case is simply doing the job properly.

-Commercial Wall Coating on a building of this type — condition is assessed on site before any specification.
+Commercial Wall Coating on a building of this type.
+Condition is assessed on site before any specification.

 The survey that decides the specification

 Our process starts with a surveyor at the building, walking every elevation that is in scope.
 They establish the substrate and the history of previous coatings, take moisture readings, record the repairs that must precede any finish, and note access and trading constraints.
 The written specification that follows names the preparation, the repair schedule and the coating system, with the price built on top of that document.
-Distance does not change the method: premises in Newark-on-Trent, Gainsborough, Sleaford and Grantham are surveyed and specified exactly as a frontage in the centre of Lincoln would be.
+Distance does not change the method.
+Premises in Newark-on-Trent, Gainsborough, Sleaford and Grantham are surveyed and specified exactly as a frontage in the centre of Lincoln would be.

 Commercial wall coating survey near Lincoln

-A real surveyor inspects the substrate, access and exposure across Lincoln and Lincolnshire.
+One of our surveyors inspects the substrate, access and exposure across Lincoln and Lincolnshire.

 Straight answers, including when the answer is no